home-assistant/home-assistant.io/source/_components/plex.markdown

 {% configuration %}
 host:
-  description: The IP address of your Plex server.
+  description: The IP address or hostname of your Plex server.
   required: false
   default: localhost
   type: string